mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.demand.active
 ```

-It is worth noting that the `base` keyword is used to specify the base voltages, and its default input unit is in volts (V).
+It is worth noting that the `base` keyword is used to specify the base voltages, and its default input unit is in volts (V):
 ```@repl addBus
 system.base.voltage.value, system.base.voltage.unit
 ```